Generalized cluster algorithms for Potts lattice gauge theory: Cluster algorithms for PLGT

-so $\nu$ is a reversible --- and thus stationary --- distribution for $\mathcal M$.
-By Lemma \ref{lemma:irreducible-aperiodic}, Potts lattice gauge theory is the unique stationary distribution for $\mathcal M$. \end{proof} We can also describe an invasion percolation-type algorithm that relies on \emph{homological percolation}, a generalization of crossing events in bond percolation \cite{prcm-24,hom-perc-euler,hom-perc-giant}.
-Given a subcomplex $P$ of the torus $\T_N^d,$ homological percolation is the event that $P$ contains a \emph{giant cycle}, an $i$-chain that ``wraps around'' or ``spans'' the system (in the sense that it is non-trivial in the homology of the torus) \cite{hom-perc-euler}.
+We can also describe an invasion percolation-type algorithm that relies on \emph{homological percolation}, a generalization of the event that there is periodic path in bond percolation on the torus \cite{prcm-24,hom-perc-euler,hom-perc-giant}.
+Given a subcomplex $P$ of the torus $\T_N^d,$ homological percolation is the event that $P$ contains a \emph{giant cycle}, an $i$-cycle that ``wraps around'' or ``spans'' the system (in the sense that it is non-trivial in the homology of the torus) \cite{hom-perc-euler}.
 When $i=1$, the homological percolation event marks the emergence of a periodic path, an event used by Machta et al.~\cite{ic,ic-eq} as a ``topological stopping rule'' for the graphical invaded-cluster algorithm that samples the Potts model on the $2$-torus.
+Two-dimensional homological percolation occurs when there is a giant (possibly singular) surface of plaquettes spanning the torus in two directions.
+See Figure~\ref{figure:giant-cycles}.

 Motivated by the following result~\cite{prcm-plgt}, the \emph{plaquette invaded-cluster algorithm} (Algorithm \ref{algorithm:pic}) generalizes the invaded-cluster algorithm in \cite{ic} to PLGT.